 - your preferences.

-Your doctor might suggest a different chemotherapy regimen or a targeted drug, possibly as part of a clinical trial.
-Find out more about clinical trials and search for a trial that might be suitable for you at Lymphoma TrialsLink.
+Your medical team might ask you if you’d like to take part in a clinical trial.
+To find out more about clinical trials or to search for a trial that might be suitable for you, visit Lymphoma TrialsLink.

 - antibiotics, antifungal and antiviral drugs to prevent or treat infections

-- growth factor (G-CSF) injections to boost blood counts and help fight infection
+- growth factor (G-CSF) injections to boost your white blood cell count

-- red blood cell transfusions and/or platelet transfusions to boost blood counts
+- red blood cell transfusions or platelet transfusions to treat low blood counts

-When you need more treatment, your doctor considers the same factors as before but also takes into account:
+When you need more treatment, your doctor considers the same factors as for your first treatment but also takes into account:

 - what treatment you had before

-- how long your remission was after your previous treatment
+- how well you responded to your previous treatment

 - how your previous treatment affected you.